KU Student Housing Handbook

 Persons who have a criminal record involving a felony are not eligible for student housing.

-The contract requires the resident to be a fulltime student taking 12 undergraduate or nine graduate hours
+The contract requires the resident to be a full-time student taking at least 12 undergraduate or nine graduate hours

 Under-enrollment:

-The contract requires the resident to be a fulltime student taking 12 undergraduate or 9 graduate hours.
-Occasionally, Student Housing grants exceptions for students to remain in on-campus housing with part-time enrollment.
-Students may email housing@ku.edu or call 785-864-4560 to contact Student Housing with questions.
+The contract requires the resident to be a full-time student taking at least 12 undergraduate or 9 graduate hours.
+Occasionally, Housing & Residence Life grants exceptions for students to remain in on-campus housing with part-time enrollment.
+Students may email housing@ku.edu or call 785-864-4560 to contact Housing & Residence Life with questions.

 Not Enrolled

-Non-enrolled students are not eligible to live in Student Housing facilities and must work with housing staff to establish a plan to vacate the Student Housing facility.
-Non-enrolled students are expected to contact KU Student Housing immediately upon loss of student status.
-Withdrawal from the university does not automatically terminate your housing contract.
-Charges will continue to accumulate until you have moved out and notified Student Housing.
-Students may email housing@ku.edu or call 785-864-4560 to contact Student Housing.
+Students not actively enrolled in classes are not eligible to live in Housing & Residence Life facilities and must work with housing staff to establish a plan to vacate the Housing & Residence Life facility.
+Non-enrolled students are expected to contact Housing & Residence Life immediately upon withdraw of classes. loss of student status.
+Withdrawal from the University does not automatically cancel terminate your housing contract.
+Charges will continue to accumulate until you have removed your items from your room, checked out at the front desk, and moved out and submitted a contract cancellation request through your student housing portal, and notified Housing & Residence Life.
+Students may email housing@ku.edu or call 785-864-4560 to contact Housing & Residence Life with questions.

 Cancellation of the Student Housing Contract